JasonKessler/scattertext/README.md

 ## Technical underpinnings

 Please see [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

+## Changelog
+### 0.0.2.1.3

+Improved term-labeling.

+### 0.0.2.1.1

+Addition of `strip_final_period` param to `FeatsFromSpacyDoc` to deal with spaCy tokenization of all-caps documents that can leave periods at the end of terms.

+### 0.0.2.1.0

+I've added support for Chinese, including the ChineseNLP class, which uses a RegExp-based sentence splitter and [Jieba](https://github.com/fxsjy/jieba) for word segmentation.
+To use it, see the `demo_chinese.py` file.
+Note that `CorpusFromPandas` currently does not support ChineseNLP.

+In order for the visualization to work, set the `chinese_mode` flat to `True` in `produce_scattertext_explorer`.

 ## Sources
 * 2012 Convention Data: scraped from [The New York Times.](http://www.nytimes.com/interactive/2012/09/06/us/politics/convention-word-counts.html?_r=0)